mbari-org/mxm/docker/README.md

 Open the GraphQL UI: http://localhost:5000/pxs-graphiql

-# tsauv
+# TSAUV

 ## docker-compose.yml

+Located under `/opt/tsauv/pxs/`,
-Located under `/opt/tsauv/pxs/` (which I git enabled), `docker-compose.yml` basically only adjusts the local ports (pxs=38080; postgraphile=25000; pxspostgres=25432).
+`docker-compose.yml` basically only adjusts the local ports (pxs=38080; postgraphile=25000; pxspostgres=25432).

-NOTE: using a subdir under `/opt/tsauv/` because this is an actual space under the tsauv VM (ie., not a share, which would cause the mounted db data volume to fail).
+NOTE: using a subdirectory under `/opt/tsauv/` because that is an actual space under the 'tsauv' VM (ie., not a share, which would cause the mounted db data volume to fail).

-## apache proxy passes
+## Apache proxy-passes

 Added the following in `/etc/httpd/conf.d/tsauv.conf`: